olufuwa/jenkins/README.md

 ## Prerequisite
 1. A little knowledge of basic commands in Unix terminal.
-1. Understanding of software testing frameworks - JMeter and JUnit
+1. Understanding of software testing frameworks - JMeter and JUnit.
-1. Understanding of deployment strategies
+1. Understanding of deployment strategies.